InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/Canada/TCF EU TCF CA Comparison.md

    * empty.
 List of Special Features the Vendor may utilize when performing
    * some declared Purposes processing.
    *
-   * "policyUrl": url string, REQUIRED URL to the Vendor's privacy policy
+   * "urls": an array of url objects representing language, policy url and
+   * legitimate interest url.
+At least one entry is REQUIRED.
+Up to 40 languages
-   * document.
+   * can be specified.
    *
    * "deletedDate": date string ("2019-05-28T00:00:00Z") OPTIONAL, If present,
    * vendor is considered deleted after this date/time and MUST NOT be